conorotompkins/AdjGSAA/README.md

 ﻿# AdjGSAA
-A repo for Adjusted Goals Scored Above Average.
+A repo for Adjusted Goals Saved Above Average.